Dear Miss Austin-Morris

 I, therefore, beg of you madam, to guide me with your sound advice and bring me succour in this most distressing matter.

 I fear that if I do not make her mine I shall lose all hope and seek inner peace by joining my father’s regiment and will embark to foreign shores to fight, and, if necessary, die, for my King and country.

 Without her you see madam, death holds no dominion over me and if I am to be slain in battle, then let it be known that her precious name will be the last words on my lips.

 My Dear Mr Darcy

-Have you tried swimming across a lake fully clothed before advancing towards this lady with your nob hanging out?
+Have you tried swimming across a lake fully clothed before advancing towards the young lady with your cock and balls hanging out?

 Your humble servant sir